Gallstones and Cholecystitis

 - Percutaneous cholecystotomy (surgical drainage of the GB) is useful for patients who are unfit for cholecystectomy.

-- Natural orifice transluminal endoscopic surgery is being developed.
+- Natural orifice transluminal endoscopic surgery (NOTES) has been developed.
 The peritoneal cavity is accessed via a natural orifice such as the mouth, rectum or vagina.
-A successful cholecystectomy has been carried out on a porcine model.
-A human vaginal cholecystectomy has also been reported.
-This approach may well revolutionise the management of gallstones (for women) in the future.
+Cholecystectomy via a gastroscope without laparascopic guidance has been reported.

 Risks of surgery

 - Postoperative complications are rare but do occur.
 The most significant is injury to the bile duct which occurs at a rate of 0.2% in both open and laparoscopic surgery.

 - Fat intolerance may develop in a small proportion of patients - and a low-fat diet is recommended.
 However, evidence to support the usefulness of this diet is weak.